NickSeigalLCOG/LCOG-SDEUpgradePlan/SDEUpgradePlan_Draft1.md

 For each database being upgraded:

 1. Create backups of the geodatabase (see 'Backup Plan' under 'Considerations' below).
-2. Remove any custom functionality you may have added to the geodatabase system tables outside ArcGIS such as: triggers, participation in SQL Server replication, or additional indexes (note: we haven't do this).
+2. Remove any custom functionality you may have added to the geodatabase system tables outside ArcGIS such as: triggers, participation in SQL Server replication, or additional indexes.
 The upgrade procedure cannot take into account customizations you make to the system tables.
 If such customizations prevent the alteration of a system table's schema, the upgrade will fail.
-  - Note: LCOG have any of these customizations that I know of.
+  - Note: LCOG doesn't have any of these customizations.
 3. Disconnect remaining users from the geodatabase, and block any new connections (right-click > Properties > Connections).
 4. If you are using an ArcSDE service:
   i.
 Stop (do not pause) the service, via Windows Services.